The Early Years

 With no advertising budget, our strategy was to do great work and always provide a little something *extra*, such as customer service.
 If a basketball team called and said they had just won regionals and wanted commemorative T-shirts before they left for the state tournament on Thursday, we'd make it happen.
 If an event organizer needed to change quantities because of last-minute registrations, we'd do it.

 We ran a lean shop.
 We took orders during the day and turned out the bulk of our printing after dinner.
 We worked nights.
 We worked weekends.
 We delivered T-shirts throughout northwest Colorado for free.
 We were obsessive about good presswork and providing customers with value.
 We built great T-shirt designs for very reasonable prices.

 It was fun.
 It was exhausting.
 It was exciting and scary.
 And it worked.

-Today, our crew of 5 runs two presses and we print more than 50,000 garments a year, including T-shirts, Hoodies, Uniforms, Sport-shirts, Hats and more.
+Fifteen years later, our crew of 8 runs three presses and we print more than 80,000 garments a year, including T-shirts, Hoodies, Uniforms, Sport-shirts, Hats and more.